Frequently Asked Questions

 A: Yes, click here!

-All TWTP participants can register for TWTP and move into their rooms on Tuesday, August 30, 2016.
-Minority Peer Counselors and other Center staffers will be at the registration venues to help students move in to their residence halls.
+All TWTP participants can sign-in for TWTP and move into their rooms on Tuesday, August 29, 2017.
+Minority Peer Counselors and other Center staffers will be at the registration venues to help students move into their residence halls.